mdomlop/snapman/man/en/snapman.5.md

 # DESCRIPTION

 `snapman` is a backup program based on the ability of Btrfs file system to capture snapshots of subvolumes.

 When you run `snapman` without options it will read the default configuration file in `/etc/snapman.ini` and then it will make backups (snapshots) of indicated subvolumes at desired frequency until reach a defined quota.
 I quota were reached, then it will remove the older backup before to make a new one to keep the number of backups indicated in quota.

 The configuration file defines all the stuff about what and how the snapshots of subvolumes are taked.
 Read more about it in snapman(5).

 The configuration file is mandatory.
 If there is not such file, the program will fail.
 You can indicate an altenative configuration file with the `--config` option.

-You can print to `stdout` an example configuration file with the `--sample` option.
+You can print to `stdout` an example configuration file with the `--config-sample` option.

 # FORMAT

 The configuration file was writed in `.ini` format that was interpreted by `parseconfig` module of `python3`.

 This file was divided in sections.
 Sections names are lines in square brackets.
 Each section name represents a way to make snapshots.
 To define this each section can content some properties.

 # AVAILABLE PROPERTIES

 Properties are `key = value` formated lines besides the section name.
-As in the example:
+As in the
+example:

         [Section Name 1]
         Property1 = value